 - Over the course of a few hundred years, Harold from Fallout slowly goes from oddball FEV product, to Plant Person with a bonzai tree on his head named Bob, to a fully fledged talking tree completely rooted in place by Bob.
 He's not really happy with the last bit when your character first encounters him in that form, but depending on how you play it he can come to terms with being involuntarily made a Fisher King slowly restoring plant life to the wasteland.

 - Golden Sun: The population of a lumberjack village is turned into trees due to a forest spirit's curse, then restored after the heroes break the curse.
+One NPC is balanced precariously over a stream, if you don't move her to safety before removing the curse, she drowns.

 - Kid Icarus has monsters that can turn the player into a mobile eggplant.